John Hamilton (Jacobite): James II

 In February 1685 the Catholic James II acceded to the English throne.
 Hamilton now in his early thirties, became an officer in James II's Royal Irish Army, as did his older brothers Anthony and Richard.
 This seems to have been Hamilton's first military employment as he seems to have never joined his brothers at Hamilton's regiment in France.
 However, Walter Scott believed that he served in France with his brothers.

 Having stayed in Ireland he was not affected by the 1688 Glorious Revolution.
 Early 1689 he was sent to France to prepare James's expedition to Ireland.
 Hamilton arrived on 5 February 1689 in France and departed on the 17th with all the officers and soldiers (including his brother Anthony) from Saint-Germain.
 He landed with James II at Kinsale on 12 March 1689, having sailed from Brest on the ship-of-the-line Entreprenant.

 Marriage and daughter

-In 1690, already approaching his forties, Hamilton married Elizabeth Macan (or, likely, McCann) of the family of the ancient Irish Lords of Clanbrassil, different from the viscounts and earls of Clanbrassill, who were Hamiltons from Scotland.
+In 1690, already approaching his forties, Hamilton married Elizabeth Maccan (or, likely, McCann) of the family of the ancient Irish Lords of Clanbrassil, different from the viscounts and earls of Clanbrassill, who were Hamiltons from Scotland.

 John and Elizabeth had a daughter: